Pedrodev3/ShareData--Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+## Summary

+There are 5 different ways as I known to share data in Angular, which I bring into each of the 3 components (Parent, Child and Sibling)
+Besides that I bring a route configuration to train and practice my knowlege

+### Hope everybody enjoy!!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.